mieweb/docs/content/rapid-deployment/rapid-deployment-agenda/deployment-planning/base-configuration.md

     * Review Chart Tabs/Document Types
     * Determine Employer Organization Needs (if any)
     * Determine Provider Organization Needs (if any)
-    * Load CPT Codes, CPT Picklists, and Modifiers (if any)
+    * Load Billing Codes, Billing Picklists, and Modifiers (if any)
     * Load Fee Schedule(s) (if any)
     * Load Insurance Plans (if any)
     * Review the My Settings User Preferences